 "What counts in life is not the mere fact that we have lived.
-It what difference we have made to the ves of others that will determine the the ificance of lead course, course participants who have successfully met all course requirements (including regular class attendance) will be able to, by the end of this course:
+It is what difference we have made to the lives of others that will determine the significance of the life we lead."

 - explain how democracy is a dynamic and evolving concept (meaning a constant work in progress), and that in its present definition at the beginning of the twenty first century the recognition of the plural character of U.S. society, in principle (if not in practice) is no longer in dispute. - describe the essential elements of the academic procedures/processes of a research university.